Kotovar/battleship/README.md

 ## How to use

-To use battleship_Odin, you need to have `Node.js` and `npm` installed on your system.
+To use battleship, you need to have `Node.js` and `npm` installed on your system.
 You can then clone this repository and run the following commands:

 ```bash
 - npm install -g webpack # to install webpack globally